Some public representatives still address officials as 'sir': BJP MP | Politics

 Some public representatives still address officials as 'sir': BJP MP

-BJP MP Brijbhushan Sharan Singh took a jibe at MLAs and MPs on Friday, saying even after becoming public representatives, some of them have not been able to get rid of their habit of addressing officials as sir.The member of Parliament from Kaisarganj in Uttar Pradesh also claimed that some leaders even touch the feet of officials.Singh, who was here to express grief on the death of Ashok Singh, the brother of former Uttar Pradesh minister Arvind Singh Gope, told reporters, Earlier, leaders were elected after they had participated in movements or after their mediation efforts in student politics.
+BJP MP Brijbhushan Sharan Singh has took a jibe at MLAs and MPs, saying even after becoming public representatives, some of them have not been able to get rid of their habit of addressing officials as sir.The member of Parliament from Kaisarganj in Uttar Pradesh also claimed that some leaders even touch the feet of officials.Singh, who was here on Friday to express grief on the death of Ashok Singh, the brother of former Uttar Pradesh minister Arvind Singh Gope, told reporters, Earlier, leaders were elected after they had participated in movements or after their mediation efforts in student politics.

 - Country: